Sorry, folks, you're being late in there watching the Writer Cup.

 It's Friday.

-Let's live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 Favorite day of the week.

-Open line Friday when we go to the phones, ladies and gentlemen.
+Open Line Friday when we go to the phones, ladies and gentlemen.

-Uh the program is yours.
+The program is yours.

-The rule on Friday is that uh you don't have to talk about things that interest me or that I am talking about.
+The rule on Friday is that you don't have to talk about things that interest me or that I am talking about.

 You can bring anything up.